sagar-kashyap/Package_Pal_Rate_Limiter/README.md

 ### Running the Application

 1.  **Start the Backend Server:**
-    *   From the `/server/functions` directory:
+    *   From the `/functions` directory:
         ```sh
-        npm run dev
+        npx ts-node src/server.ts

         ```
-    *   The server should now be running on `http://localhost:8080`.
+    *   The server should now be running on `http://localhost:3001`.

 2.  **Start the Frontend Development Server:**
     *   From the `/Package_Pal_Rate_Limiter` directory:
         ```sh
-        npx ts-node src/server.ts
+        npm run dev
         ```
     *   Open your browser and navigate to `http://localhost:5173` (or the URL provided by Vite).